rbredow/robbredow.com/content/posts/2007-08-17-wrangling-waves.md

 image: /images/2005/03/20050309-IMG_0465.avif
 label: "Surf's Up"
 featured: true
 description: "Cortes Bank is a break 100 miles off the coast of California created by a giant underwater mountain that makes the water shallow enough to create breaking waves with 30-60 foot faces in the right conditions.
-Sean Collins, who runs surfline.com, is the master at predicting these waves and had just moved our timetable up by another 30 hours so we didn’t miss this swell."
+Sean Collins, who runs surfline.com, is the master at predicting these waves and had just moved our timetable up..."
 ---

 ```